christianlevesque/christianlevesque.net/blog/fcc/header-parser/index.md

 ## Project requirements

 The microservice should be hosted at `/api/whoami` on whatever server you host your code on.
 There are a few different ways to achieve this, and which way you choose will likely depend on how you host your app.
+We will be setting up [Nginx](https://www.nginx.com/) as a reverse proxy, so our app won't care where it's hosted - it will just respond to all requests sent to it, and Nginx will handle the `/api/whoami` part.

 There are four requirements for the Request Header Parser microservice project: